We Got Dungeons - Dev Log 2

 Which in our case is tan(26.565).
 Google tells us that the tangent of 26.565 degrees is 0.49999888349.
 Which is close enough to 0.5 which in turn gives us a nice ratio of 2:1.

-Now we can use this simple ratio to convert the square coordinates into isometric coordinates and draw the art at the proper coordinates on screen.
+Now we can use this simple ratio to convert the square coordinates into isometric coordinates and draw the art at the proper coordinates on the screen.

 Thus, we are able to generate good looking, unique dungeons for each and every playthrough of the game.
-Check out part 3 in our series to talk about the game objects and how they interact between each other!
+Check out part 3 in our series to talk about the game objects and how they interact with each other!